Jump to the content

 In the northeast of India plagued by crises, Sport brings children together whose families have been hostile to each other for decades.

-This is not a matter of course in northeastern India: conflicts between the state and ethnic groups, between religions, between immigrants and locals have been smoldering for decades.
-Thousands of families have lost relatives in the fights.
-Distrust and fear shape the neighborhoods.
-Everyone loses: the economy stagnates, people are bitterly low.
-Children and adolescents have little chance.
-The schools are poorly equipped, there is a lack of books and teachers, rooms and toilets.
-Many break school at the age of 12 or 13 and are looking for work.
+This is far from a given in northeastern India: For decades, conflicts have simmered between the state and ethnic groups, between religions, and between immigrants and locals.
+Thousands of families have lost loved ones in the fighting.
+Mistrust and fear pervade the neighborhoods.
+Everyone loses: The economy stagnates, and people are desperately poor.
+Children and young people have virtually no opportunities.
+Schools are poorly equipped, lacking books and teachers, classrooms and toilets.
+Many drop out of school at 12 or 13 and seek employment.

-“We apologize when someone is angry.
+"We apologize if someone is upset.
 And then everything is fine.
-We are a team! "
+We are a team!"

-ANT's Terre des Hommes project partners – Action Northeast Trust – are now providing better prospects: 48 schools are offering teacher training to make lessons more engaging and child-friendly.
+Terre des Hommes project partners in ANT – Action Northeast Trust – are now creating better opportunities: Teachers in 48 schools are receiving professional development to make their lessons more engaging and age-appropriate.
 School libraries encourage reading.
-Career counseling offers young people guidance.
-And a sports program has been established: 25 teams of 20 children each play soccer or Frisbee.
-200 girls are being trained by ANT to become coaches.
+Career counseling provides guidance for young people.
+And a sports program has been established: 25 teams of 20 children each play soccer or frisbee.
+ANT is training 200 girls to become coaches.
 Hechin is one of them.
-Soon, she will coach a team of younger children.
+Soon she will be coaching a team of younger children.
 "Before, only boys could play soccer.
-Now we girls are involved too!" she says, adding: "Sport makes us strong, all together!"
+Now we girls can play too!" she says, adding, "Sport makes us strong, all of us together!"
 During her training, Hechin is learning not only the rules of the game, but also how to speak in front of groups, motivate others, and resolve conflicts.
-Her mother is convinced that soccer is a wonderful thing: "The children no longer loiter.
-They come home from school, eat something, and off they go to practice.
+Her mother is convinced that soccer is a wonderful thing: "The children aren't just hanging around anymore.
+They come home from school, have something to eat, and then it's off to training.
 Now they have a goal!"